jaysen/DigitalRhizome/collections/_projects/zomeworks.md

 category: public
 ---

-A set of tools to integrate, navigate and manage information from multiple [rhizomic](/about/rhizomes) data sources (zomes?) - such as public and personal wikis / web networks / community structure / social networks / folksonomies / concept-nets
+A set of tools to integrate, navigate and manage information from multiple [rhizomic](/about/rhizomes) data sources (zomes?) - such as public and personal wikis / web networks / community structure / social networks / folksonomies / concept-nets / PublicText networks

 ### concept / features
+* working with [PublicText](/projects/publictext) -sharing concepts/interface/metaphors/code
 * universal multi-zome UI - that works with multiple information sources
     * visualising zomes/subzomes
     * plugin architecture to integrate any data source that can be represented as a zome (wikis, web, social software)